AMSterling/rails-engine/README.md

 ## Description

 Rails Engine is a Backend Service Oriented Architecture application.
-Front end repo can be found here.
+Front end repo can be found <a href="https://github.com/AMSterling/rails_engine_fe">here</a>.

 <br>